mobiletoly/go-oversync/docs/documentation/core-concepts.md

 ## Deep dive: identity, source_id, and idempotency

 - What is source_id?
     - A random, persistent identifier for one app runtime (typically UUIDv4).
-Generate on first launch and store in durable local storage.
+The `oversqlite` client runtime generates and stores it internally; compatible clients must keep the same durable property.
     - Unique per user: two active sources for the same user must not share a source_id.

 - Why it matters